 The fan dance consists of carrying a 32 Pound bergen over a route of 24km.
-Easy? well think about this then: Your day starts at 4 am and ends at 10.30 pm, and marches range from 15-64km, which means going up, and then down, and then up again and so on, carrying backpacks weighing 40-60 pounds!
+Easy?
+Well, think about this then: Your day starts at 4 am and ends at 10.30 pm, and marches range from 15-64km, which means going up, and then down, and then up again and so on, carrying backpacks.
+Weighing 40-60 pounds!
 This also includes a few night marches.

-To add to the problem, you are never told when the cut-off time is and just have to keep up with the DS or get RTU’d, (return to the unit).
+To add to the problem, you are never told when the cut-off time is and have to keep up with the DS or get RTU’d (return to the unit).
 However, if a candidate who has been doing well suddenly has a bad day, he may receive a ‘gypsy’s warning,’ one more bad day, and they are told to report to platform 4; basically, you’ve been I’d.
 Still, think this is easy?

-This is what all the hard work leads to a series of 24-64km marches, all over the Brecon Beacons, followed by the hand drew map march, and finally, the endurance march, which takes twenty hours to complete!
+All the hard work leads to a series of 24-64km marches, all over the Brecon Beacons, followed by the hand drew map march, and finally, the endurance march, which takes twenty hours to complete!

 After this, the candidates are gathered together and told if they have passed this phase or not.

 The survivors are then sent for continuation training, where they are trained on the Special Air Service weapons and eastern block weapons.
 The physical hasn’t ended with test week as they are expected to keep fit and do gym work and are tested for their mental abilities, language aptitude, and mensa tests. this is all done to see if a candidate can adjust to the SAS way of doing things.

 “Its nice of you all to come along, I don’t suppose most of you will be with us for more than a few days.”
 These are the first words soldiers hear at the beginning of their SAS selection attempt.